Headaches: Reduce stress to prevent the pain

 Recognize when it's more than stress

 Most headaches are nothing to worry about.
-But if headaches get in the way of your daily activities, work or personal life, ask your doctor for help.
-You may be stressed, but perhaps there's something else going on as well.
+But if headaches get in the way of your daily activities, work or personal life, ask your healthcare professional for help.
+Something other than stress may be causing your headaches.

 Seek emergency care if your headache:

-• Accompanies a fever, stiff neck, rash, confusion, seizure, double vision, weakness, numbness or difficulty speaking
+- Occurs with fever, stiff neck, rash, confusion, seizure, double vision, weakness, numbness or trouble speaking.

-• Follows a head injury, fall or bump
+- Follows a head injury, fall or bump to the head.

-These symptoms may indicate a medical condition that needs treatment right away.
+These symptoms may mean you have a medical condition that needs treatment right away.